OmarAdel777/EDA_AirBnB/README.md

-It seems like you want to create a README file to document and explain the code you provided.
-A good README file is essential for anyone who reads or uses your code to understand its purpose, usage, and any relevant details.
-Here's a template you can use to create a comprehensive README for your code:

----

 # Airbnb Data Analysis README

 This repository contains Python code that performs exploratory data analysis (EDA) on Airbnb listings data.
 The code uses various libraries such as Pandas, Seaborn, and Matplotlib to analyze and visualize different aspects of the dataset.